-- Read the orientation materials provided by International Student and Scholar Services (ISSS). - Attend the annual "Matching Event" to meet your student. - During the first year, initiate at least two activities during each term with your international student, and contact him/her at least monthly.
-While in-person contact is preferred, phone and email are also great ways to stay linked and to let the student know you're thinking of him/her. - Contact ISSS if you have questions about the program or concerns about your student.
+- Attend an FIS host information session organized by International Student and Scholar Services (ISSS) and submit our online questionnaire. - Attend the annual "Matching Event" to meet your student. - During the first year, initiate at least two activities during each term with your international student, and contact him/her at least monthly.
+While in-person contact is preferred, phone calls, texts and email are also great ways to stay linked and to let the student know you're thinking of him/her. - Contact ISSS if you have questions about the program or concerns about your student.